AustinRansford/AustinRansfordSoloproject2/writtenresponse.md

 Describes in general what the identified procedure does and how it contributes to the overall functionality of the program.

-**TODO: Explain at a high level what this method does and when it is called**
+**TODO: Explain at a high level what this method does and when it is called** The procedure takes 2 intger values: max and probability.
+The method generates a int value between 0 and max.
+If that generated number is less than or equal to the probability variable. the method returns true.
+Else the method returns false

 ### 3c iv.

 Explains in detailed steps how the algorithm implemented in the identified procedure works.
 Your explanation must be detailed enough for someone else to recreate it.

 **TODO: In English, explain step by step what your procedure does.
 Be sure to use the word `Selection` and `Iteration` to explain what it does.**
+1.
+The procedure takes 2 intger values: max and probability.
+If either input is less than or equal to zero the method returns an exception.
+The method generates a int value between 0 and max.

 ## 3d